-NBA Trade Rumors: Memphis Grizzlies Prefer To Trade Down In The NBA Draft ‘Sporting News’ Suggest
+NBA Trade Rumors: Memphis Grizzlies Prefer To Trade Down In The NBA Draft, ‘Sporting News’ Suggests

 The Memphis Grizzlies would have a couple of sensible reasons for making a trade to pick later in the NBA draft.
 Unlike most of the teams with NBA lottery picks, the Grizzlies already have a couple of star players.
 Finding ideal compliments for Marc Gasol and Mike Conley has to be on the Grizzlies’ agenda.

 The late-season emergence of shooting guard Dillon Brooks gives the Memphis Grizzlies more trade options regarding the No. 4 pick.
-Brooks showcased his versatility as a scorer in March amd early April.
-If Marc Gasol and Mike Conley can stay healthy, traces of a nucleus is there.
+Brooks showcased his versatility as a scorer in March and early April.
+If Marc Gasol and Mike Conley can stay healthy, traces of a nucleus are there.

 Mike Conley being lost for the season doomed the Memphis Grizzlies this past season.
 Once he went down, the Grizzlies had no one to get the basketball to a usually dominant Marc Gasol.
-The Grizzlies struggles eventually cemented Gasol’s name in NBA trade rumors.
+The Grizzlies’ struggles eventually cemented Gasol’s name in NBA trade rumors.

 In an effort to improve their chances in the NBA draft lottery, the Grizzlies’ center sat several games.
 Despite having the second-best odds at landing a top-three pick, the Grizzlies wound up fourth.

 There will be a few options for the Memphis Grizzlies at No. 4.
-This includes a combination of Michael Porter Jr, dynamic guard Trae Young, and perhaps Marvin Bagley Jr. However, the best move the Grizzlies could make is what the NBA trade rumors are suggesting.
+This includes a combination of Michael Porter Jr., dynamic guard Trae Young, and perhaps Marvin Bagley Jr. However, the best move the Grizzlies could make is what the NBA trade rumors are suggesting.

 Says buzz out of the NBA Draft Combine is the Grizzlies are “ripe” for a move out of the #4 spot to move down and select either Mikal Bridges or Miles Bridges. https://t.co/OgkSkmzzNr